Laurence Wolsey

-Laurence Alexander Wolsey is an English mathematician working in the field of integer programming.
+Laurence Alexander Wolsey is a Belgian-English mathematician working in the field of integer programming.
+His mother Anna Wolsey-Mautner was the daughter of the Viennese Industrialist Konrad David Mautner.
 He is a former president and research director of the Center for Operations Research and Econometrics (CORE) at Université catholique de Louvain in Belgium.
 He is professor emeritus of applied mathematics at the engineering school of the same university.

 Early life and education

 Wolsey received a MSc in Mathematics from Cambridge in 1966 and a Ph.D. in Mathematics from the Massachusetts Institute of Technology in 1969 under the supervision of Jeremy F. Shapiro.

 Career

 Wolsey was visiting researcher at the Manchester Business School in 1969–1971.

 He was invited by George L. Nemhauser as a Post-Doctoral student to CORE in Belgium in 1971.
 He met his future wife, Marguerite Loute, sister of CORE colleague Etienne Loute, and settled in Belgium.
 He was later a visiting professor at the London School of Economics in 1978–1979, at Cornell University in 1983, at Ecole polytechnique de Lausanne in 1986–1987, and Donders professor at University of Utrecht in 1998.

 Wolsey was the editor-in-chief of the Mathematical Programming journal from 1999 to 2003.